 An easily-breakable glass table is probably not the best choice for parents of young children but remember too that a glass table will easily show up any handprints and dirt.
 Similarly, a leather-covered table might look great – but if you have pets, you might find it doesn’t last very long.

 Wood is the established classic and is both durable and easy to maintain.
-However, a touch of metal or acrylic can add a more modern feel to your room.
+However, a touch of copper sheet can add a more classic feel to your room.